norvig/paip-lisp/docs/chapter5.md

 We need to modify `pat-match` to return some kind of table of variables and corresponding values.
 In making this choice, the experienced Common Lisp programmer can save some time by being opportunistic: recognizing when there is an existing function that will do a large part of the task at hand.
 What we want is to substitute values for variables throughout the response.
-The alert programmer could refer to the index of this book or the Common Lisp reference manual and find the functions `substitute, subst`, and `sublis`.
+The alert programmer could refer to the index of this book or the Common Lisp reference manual and find the functions `substitute`, `subst`, and `sublis`.
 All of these substitute some new expression for an old one within an expression.
 It turns out that `sublis` is most appropriate because it is the only one that allows us to make several substitutions all at once.
 `sublis` takes two arguments, the first a list of old-new pairs, and the second an expression in which to make the substitutions.
 For each one of the pairs, the `car` is replaced by the `cdr`.
 In other words, we would form each pair with something like `(cons old new)`.
 (Such a list of pairs is known as an *association list*, or *a-list,* because it associates keys with values.
+See section 3.6.)
-See [section 3.6.](B9780080571157500030.xhtml#s0035)) In terms of the example above, we would use:
+In terms of the example above, we would use:

 ```lisp
 > (sublis '((?X . vacation))